microsoft/z3guide/website/docs-smtlib/03 - strategies/05 - summary.md

  Parameter | Type | Description | Default
  ----------|------|-------------|--------
 compile_equality | bool  |  (default:false) compile equalities into pseudo-Boolean equality |

+## Tactic max-bv-sharing

+### Short Description

+Use heuristics to maximize the sharing of bit-vector expressions such as adders and multipliers

+### Long Description

+Rewriter for "maximing" the number of shared terms.
+The idea is to rewrite AC terms to maximize sharing.
+This rewriter is particularly useful for reducing the number of Adders and Multipliers before "bit-blasting".

 ## Tactic nla2bv